Podcast: Play in new window | Download

 Most Viewed Posts Over The Last 24 Hours:

-- The Dr. Vibe Show™: Live Today At 5 P.M.
-Eastern/2 P.M.
-Pacific – Aisha K. Staggers & Laura “LaLa” Key – Primetime Saturday With Aisha & LaLa “SAVE Act Passed: What It Means For American Voters”
+- The Dr. Vibe Show™: Aisha K. Staggers & Laura “LaLa” Key – Primetime Saturday With Aisha & LaLa “Trump Wants Greenland: What’s Really Behind This Power Move?”